arijitdeb1/spring-security-6/README.md

 2. **`security-custom`** is a project that demonstrates a Spring Security implementation with custom access specifications/restrictions for multiple REST endpoints in the application.
 For more details refer README.md within project.

 3. **`security-password-encoding`** has an api to register a new User and encode the provided password using Hashing algorithm configured as part of the project.
-Same Hashing algo will be used while decoding and validating the password during Login.
+Same Hashing algo will be used while validating the password during Login.
 For more details refer README.md within project.

 4. **`security-configure-user`** showcases how to register multiple user credentials in application memory(not recommended for production usecase) and using same for authentication.
 For more details refer README.md within project.